bluestrat404/nice-chord-charts/README.md

 `cpnicepdf nameofyour.chordpro nameofdesired.pdf +7`

 *We may one day add a flag to serve the use case where there will be two guitars who should be capoed in different places, and then we'd generate the two desired pdfs at once.
 Fancy!*

+## Bass Charts
+Most of the time, bass players will want to know the full chords of the song, but sometimes they may want just the bass notes, especially if the chords specify a lot of inversions.
+In that case, you can give the optional fourth parameter:

+`cpnicepdf nameofyour.chordpro nameofdesired.pdf +0 bass`

+Is this a kludgy way of doing it?
+Yes!
+It should be done better.
+But it works!
+It'll run this before generating the PDF:

+`chordpro nameofyour.chordpro --transpose=+0 --congfig=bass --generate=HTML > tempnicepdf.html`

+So, instead of "bass", you would put in the full path to bass.json.
+You can also put in whatever transpose value, but you must put something there because this is done in such a kludgy way!
+The good news is +0 works fine!

 ## Troubleshooting
 ### The formatting isn't showing up.
 The PDF is ugly!